 For example, it is unacceptable to:

 You can learn more about Turvy's Non-Discrimination Policy here.

-We also want to help increase the transport for people with disabilities.
-We have information available for drivers and riders and Turvy Eats users on this topic.
-You can go here to learn more about Turvy’s commitment to accessibility.
+We also want to help increase transport for people with disabilities.
+We have information on this topic for drivers, riders, and Turvy Eats users.
+You can go here to learn more about Turvy's commitment to accessibility.
 Drivers using the Turvy Platform must comply with all relevant laws governing the transportation of riders with disabilities, including transporting service animals and assistive devices (such as wheelchairs).

 Damaging property is never allowed.
 Some examples include damaging the car or other transportation requested through the Turvy Platform, breaking or vandalising a phone or tablet, intentionally spilling food or drink, smoking in a vehicle, damaging a merchant's premises or vomiting due to excessive alcohol consumption or otherwise.
 If you damage property, you're responsible for the cost of cleaning and repair fees outside of normal wear and tear.